 Conclusion: Alberta's Historic Opportunity

 Alberta stands at a pivotal moment where technological capability, economic necessity, and political possibility converge to enable fundamental monetary reform.
-The province currently hemorrhages $23 billion annually in interest payments that extract value without providing corresponding benefit.
+The province currently haemorrhages $23 billion annually in interest payments that extract value without providing corresponding benefit.
 This represents the province's entire health care budget, or sufficient funds to eliminate provincial income tax while still having billions available for infrastructure investment.

 The transition from debt-based to wealth-backed money creation would transform every aspect of Alberta's economy.
 Families would retain thousands annually currently lost to mortgage and loan interest.
 Farmers would escape the debt trap that forces agricultural consolidation and rural depopulation.
 Businesses would access capital based on productive capacity rather than real estate collateral.
 Government would fund development through wealth attestation rather than debt accumulation.